jschirrmacher/timer/README.md

 Feel free to change additional styles to fit your design.

-When use use the timer installed on a web server, you can just use the URL and append the parameter `duration` with the duration in minutes.
+If you use the timer installed on a web server, you can just use the URL and append the parameter `duration` with the duration in minutes.
 For example, `timer.html?duration=13` would give you a 13 minutes timer.

 https://jschirrmacher.github.io/timer/index.html?duration=13